- Original article

 Seven days positioning group results

 In the 1 week positioning group (87 patients), the overall primary anatomical success rate was 93% at 1 month, and 79% at 3 months.
 Primary anatomical success in phakic subgroup (21 eyes) was 95% at 1 month, and 76% at 3 months post-operative.
 In the pseudophakic/aphakic subgroup (66 eyes), primary anatomical success was 92.4%, and 80% at 1 month, and at 3 months post-operative visits respectively (Fig. 3).

-Logistic regression analysis, when controlling for gender, macula attachment, lens status, number of quadrant detached, and postoperative positioning group, the number of retinal breaks is found to statistically correlate with the postoperative anatomical success at 3 months (odds ratio 0.78, p value = 0.017)
+When controlling for age, gender, macula attachment on presentation, lens status, number of quadrants detached, number of retinal breaks, and postoperative positioning duration, logistic regression analysis found that only number of retinal breaks statistically correlated with postoperative anatomical success at 2 months (odd ratio 0.8, p = 0.016) (Table 2).

 Since PPV primary success rate is reported to be less than 90% in several major epidemiological studies [20, 25, 26], the decision of including a control group arm that has all reported success factors (including PPV, no PVR, C3F8 gas, prophylactic 360° laser) was stressed in an attempt to have only one variable between groups, which was the duration of postoperative head positioning.
 The 1 month end point was designed to assess anatomical outcome while the C3F8 gas bubble is still in the eye, has decreased by approximately 50%, no longer covering the inferior breaks, and after laser treated areas have formed scarred adhesion.
 The second end point of 3 months was chosen to allow intraocular C3F8 gas to completely resorb , as a result, there would be no gas bubble to conceal untreated superior pathology (e.g. superior retinal break, or PVR).